 Here at NanoTemper, many of us are passionate podcast aficionados and follow podcasts as a leisure activity to be entertained, to learn something new, and to generally let our minds wander.
 With that in mind, we want to share our favorite podcasts with you, many of them of course with a science-focus.
-We hope they’ll give you some food for thought and help you relax when you feel that the ceiling is falling on your head.
+We hope they’ll give you some food for thought.

 Follow the suspenseful story of Elizabeth Holmes, a once-celebrated Biotech visionary, who is allegedly responsible for one of the most scandalous cases of fraud the industry has seen so far.
 The Podcast documents the investigation of Rebecca Jarvis from ABC Radio who manages to tell an interesting story about a daring science and biotechnology enterprise, while making it as suspenseful as a great true-crime podcast.
 Listen here.

 The BBC has created a wonderful documentary about the crucial 13 minutes that passed for the Apollo 11 astronauts who started their descent from the lunar orbit to land on the moon.
 The podcast not only describes in fantastic detail what happened to Armstrong, Collins, and Aldrin but also explores the hardship and incredible effort invested by so many scientists and engineers to get them there safely.
 Listen here.

 Here’s another wonderful BBC experience and a classic at this point.
 The podcast follows Neil McGregor, director of the British Museum, on a tour through his workplace while describing 100 objects he finds laying out the history of human development from hand axes and early pottery to the credit card and solar lamp.
 Listen here.